BuildingResearch/security/README.md

 This repository contains the files required to simulate the attacks against structural control systems.
 It also contains Matlab/Simulink files required to run the experiments with the Quanser system.
 Each folder contains the specific files needed for every testbed and benchmark.

 Paper:

-A. Zambrano, A. P. Betancur, L. Burbano, A. F. Ni ̃no, L. F. Giraldo, M. G. Soto, J. Giraldo, and A. A. Cardenas, “You make me tremble: A first look at attacks against structural control systems,” in Proceedings of the 2021 ACM SIGSAC Conference on Computer and Communications Security, 2021, pp. 1320–1337
+A. Zambrano, A. P. Betancur, L. Burbano, A. F. Niño, L. F. Giraldo, M. G. Soto, J. Giraldo, and A. A. Cardenas, “You make me tremble: A first look at attacks against structural control systems,” in Proceedings of the 2021 ACM SIGSAC Conference on Computer and Communications Security, 2021, pp. 1320–1337

 Requirements
 =====